ConsultingMD/homebrew-ih-public/README.md

 The brew formula just points to the release bundle in github.
 It downloads the release bundle (which contains all the code in this repo) and copies the ih-core/bin and ih-core/lib directories into the brew location, and links ih-setup into /usr/local/bin.

+Note that the brew formula will eventually depend on a bunch of other tools we want to automatically install, but right now it doesn't (this makes testing easier).

+Note that we are also not yet installing or wiring up asdf plugins.

+Note that we are not currently setting up the AWS environment stuff.

+## Testing

+To test out the setup script without affecting your actual setup, run the script at `./meta/test-setup.sh`.
+It will create a fake home directory where you can experiment with the `ih-setup` command.
+Run `./meta/test-setup.sh reset` to purge the fake directory and create a new one.